Skip to content

 ToolWhat it doesBest when

 What this section deliberately does not include.
 No face recognition, no biometric matching, no search-by-face.
-The legal and ethical risks of those capabilities outweigh the OSINT value, and the available implementations are paid services we do not subsidise.
-The closest thing the toolkit offers is photo-content hashing — matching identical or near-identical images, not identical people.
+The legal and ethical risks of those capabilities outweigh the OSINT value.
+The closest thing the toolkit offers is the image tool's perceptual hash, matching identical or near-identical images, not identical people.

 A typical image-geolocation workflow